FredNov/HCollector/README.md

 - Generates text report
 - Creates ZIP archive

-If you spot any bug, please feel free to send me an email at gammany@gmail.com
+If you spot any bugs, please feel free to send me an email at gammany@gmail.com

 How to Install:

 1. Choose proper Qt version corresponding to your Houdini build.

-  To find which version do you use go to Help > About
+  To find which version to use go to Help > About

   ![4](Help/4.png)
   ![5](Help/5.png)